flybywiresim/docs/docs/pilots-corner/advanced-guides/protections/overview.md

 ### Protective Actions

 - Automatic AP disconnection
-- If &alpha; becomes greater than &alpha;~prot~ then angle of attack will become proportional to stick deflection.
-Autotrim will stop which results in a nose-down tendency.
+- If &alpha; becomes greater than &alpha;~prot~ then the angle of attack will become proportional to stick deflection.
+Autotrim will stop, which results in a nose-down tendency.
 - If &alpha; reaches &alpha;~floor~ the autothrust system will apply go-around thrust.
 See [Alpha Floor Protection](#alpha-floor-protection).
 - &alpha;~max~ cannot be exceeded even with the pilot pulling the stick full backward.
-In other words the aircraft cannot be stalled in Normal Law by the pilot's pitch up stick input.
+In other words, the aircraft cannot be stalled in Normal Law by the pilot's pitch up stick input.
 - Bank angle limit is reduced from 67° to 45°

 ### Recommended Action to Recover

 - Push sidestick forward to reduce pitch and gain speed.

-- If Alpha Floor Protection (&alpha;~floor~) is activated see next chapter [Alpha Floor Protection](#alpha-floor-protection)
+- If Alpha Floor Protection (&alpha;~floor~) is activated, see next chapter [Alpha Floor Protection](#alpha-floor-protection)

 ## Alpha Floor Protection